 An excerpt from R.T.
 Fitch‘s book ~ Straight from the Horse’s Heart: A Spiritual Ride through Love, Loss and Hope

-“First published on SFTHH in 2009 this tale rings as true today as it did then.
-For me it brings back memories of friends I have lost yet still reside so solidly in my heart.
+“First published on SFTHH in 2009, ten years ago, this tale rings as true today as it did then.
+For me it brings back memories of four legged friends I have lost yet still reside so solidly in my heart.
 Two equine souls and one canine, from this story, have crossed the bridge and I feel a twinge of grief each and every time I think of them.
 They, all of them, have made such a divine imprint upon my heart and continually remind me to stay the course, don’t ever give up and to share the love that they so selflessly showered upon me.

 We Were There

 It was like any other evening feeding of the horses, yet it was not; or not quite, as something was different.
 The air was crisp and cool as Christmas was only a week away in South Louisiana, but the feeling had little to do with temperature or barometric pressure.
 There was an electric buzz in the air; the feeling of white noise just outside the audible range of the human ear.
 There was something tangible and moving in the barn that night.